legalthings/docker-public-node-testnet/README.md

-# LTO Public Node in Docker
+# LTO Public Node in Docker testnet only

 ## Running the image